FLOSSBoxIN/FeedMe/doc/en/qa.md

 # Sync
 ### Q:Automatic synchronization does not work.
-A:Please try to search "Battery Optimization" in system settings and set feedme as "Unoptimized".
+A:Please try to search "Battery Optimization" in system settings and set FeedMe as "Unoptimized".

 ### Q:Can I sync portion feeds?
 A:Yes, you can customize which feeds to sync here: `feed list` -> `Subscription`.
 And you can also customize whether to download the images, whether to download the full text, whether to display image title.